MEET THE TRAINER

 Acknowledgement of Country

-I would like to acknowledge the Gadigal people, Traditional Custodians of the land on which I live and work and pay my respects to elders past, present and emerging.
-I extend that respect to all Aboriginal and Torres-Strait islander people.
+Maddy's Dog School acknowledges the Gadigal people as Traditional Custodians of the land on which we live and work.
+We pay our respects to elders past and present.
+I extend that respect to all Aboriginal and Torres-Strait Islander people.